shivi-ai/examples/route/README.md

  3. showing information about whole journey duration;
  4. showing information about energy consumption.

 This example is build with JS and requires the basic understanding of GraphQL language.
 You can read this tutorial ["GraphQL starter quide"]() to see GraphQL in action.
+You can see it up and running [here](https://chargetrip.github.io/examples/route/).

 ### Preparation